decemvre/dec/README.md

 5. run: composer update

-6. Create a mysql database and user; grant all
+6. Create a mysql database and user; grant all and edit the config file in app/dec/config/db.php

 7. Normally this is where you'd be running something like: app migrate but since I didn't install any migration tool you'll have to get the sql from the db folder and import it into your database mysql> use DATABASE_NAME;